pstanoev/simple-svelte-autocomplete/README.md

 - `name` - generate an HTML input with this name, containing the current value
 - `debug` - flag to enable detailed log statements from the component
 - `html5autocomplete` - flag to enable or disable the [HTML5 autocomplete](https://developer.mozilla.org/fr/docs/Web/HTML/Element/form#attr-autocomplete) attribute
+- `selectName` - apply a name attribute to the <select> tag that holds the selected value
+- `selectId` - apply an id attribute to the <select> tag that holds the selected value

 ### UI Slots
 - `item` - change the apearance of items in the dropdown list: